Just 12 states can travel to New York, New Jersey, and Connecticut without restrictions

 The majority of states’ visitors are required to self-quarantine for 14 days upon arrival or be subject to fines as severe as $2,000 — at least in New York — for failing to provide contact information for contact-tracing purposes.

 Gov. Andrew Cuomo (D-NY), alongside Govs.
 Phil Murphy (D-NJ) and Ned Lamont (D-CT), first announced the joint travel advisory on June 24 to limit the transmission of COVID-19.
 The initial announcement included just nine states and has grown to 35 states plus Guam, a U.S. territory.

 Each state is evaluated by its active outbreak numbers.
 Visitors must self-quarantine if their home state has a positive test rate greater than 10 per 100,000 residents over a seven-day average or with a case positive rate greater than 10% over the same period.

-Other states also require some element of self-quarantine or recent negative COVID-19 test results for out-of-state visitors including Alaska, Florida, Hawaii, Maine, Massachusetts, New Mexico, Rhode Island, South Carolina, and Vermont.
+Other states also require some element of self-quarantine or recent negative COVID-19 test results for out-of-state visitors including Alaska, Florida, Hawaii, Massachusetts, New Mexico, Rhode Island, South Carolina, and Vermont.

 In recent weeks, states like California, Texas, and Florida have eclipsed New York’s total number of COVID-19 cases.